ochtupus/ochtupus/README.md

 - 👋 Hi, I’m @ochtupus
-- 👀 I’m interested in learning to make things
+- 👀 I’m interested in making things i think of
 - 🌱 I’m currently learning Character animation and Unreal Engine
 - 💞️ I’m looking to collaborate with you
 - 📫 How to reach me here, idk